 Frances is a passionate and engaged writer working across film, TV and children’s literature.
-In 2013 she completed her screenwriting masters from the National Film and Television School.
-Her graduation film MISS TODD won Gold at the 2013 Student Oscars.
+In 2013 she completed her screenwriting masters from the National Film and Television School and her graduation film MISS TODD won Gold at the Student Oscars.
 A first in 40 years for an animation in the Foreign Film Category, the film was then long listed for the 86th Academy Awards 2014.

-Short play BUS 141 FROM MANSFIELD was staged at the Soho Theatre in 2012 and again in March 2013 with Tom Rhys Harries in the lead.
+Short play BUS 141 FROM MANSFIELD was staged at the Soho Theatre with Tom Rhys Harries in the lead.
 Short film CHARLIE SAYS, directed by Lewis Arnold (Humans, Broadchurch), premiered at Edinburgh Festival and went on to play around the world.

-Frances’ next feature will be AUTOBAHN (working title).
-It’s a story of a group of kids from the Midlands who run away to Germany in search of a missing father.
+Feature film centred around a group of kids from the Midlands who venture across Europe for the first time, in search of a missing father.